wircho/Apollonius/README.md

 print(line.slopeAngle!) // 0.9272952180016122
 ```

-## What Can You **Not** Do With This Package?
+### What Can You **Not** Do With This Package?

 With Apollonius alone you **cannot** draw or visually with interact the figures you create.
 A package that will allow you to do this, ApolloniusUI, is on its way.
-Feel free to you could create your own package as well.
+Feel free to create your own package as well.

 ## Advanced Functionality